zero-stroke/uptime/README.md

 2024-10-19 16:33:24 | 2024-10-19 16:34:27 | 63.17s (1.05 minutes)
 ```

+Output should be written to a .log file in the same directory that it was ran from.
 Note that if using Windows 10 or below, the emojis are replaced by [✓] and [X].